illlustr/NAIIVE/content/docs/1_at_glance.md

 ### Pages

-explore a wide range of of content created with ❤️, our goal is to create a clean, readable, & enjoyable page to read without hight cognitive load.
+explore a wide range of of content created with ❤️, our goal is to create a clean, readable, & enjoyable page to read without heavy cognitive load.

 <div class="row flex-xl-wrap pb-4">